Amsterdam/amsterdam-app-frontend/.docs/build.md

 #### Other/shared
 - `sentry.properties`: Sentry config and API key (for both iOS and Android)
-- `storybook-github-ssh`: SSH key to release the Storybokk build to GitHub pages
+- `storybook-github-ssh`: SSH key to release the Storybook build to GitHub pages

-## Release automation

-A continuous integration & deployment pipeline using Azure DevOps and [Fastlane](https://fastlane.tools/) is included.

-### Azure DevOps
+## Azure DevOps pipelines

-#### Builds
+### Builds

 The configuration of the build pipelines (YAML) is in `/pipelines`.
 These YAML files contain the instructions for DevOps.